-Below: this little fellow was optimistic and took a whole bag with him to take the loot back home.
+Below: Piets throw (and give) candy.
+This little fellow was optimistic and took a whole bag with him to take the loot of candy back home.
 He is checking how much he has been able to collect.

 Below: these little children were adorable.
 See the ice skating “rink” behind me?
 With chairs to hold on to.

 Below: I quite like this picture Ron took of me.
 I even like my wrinkles.